-To achieve these goals, improvements in instrumentation are needed to accurately quantify radiotracers present in low concentrations in small tissue volumes.
-In order to accomplish this goal, new developments, improvements or radical changes are needed in the fundamental detector components that are essential transmitters of quantitative information.
-These components include radiation sensors (scintillators, photodetectors, and solid-state detectors), electronics, and reconstruction and noise-reduction algorithms.
-It is often these fundamental components that limit the performance of current instruments.
+To achieve these goals, improvements in instrumentation are needed to accurately quantify radiotracers present in low concentrations in small tissue volumes that can be accurately defined in 3D space.
+In order to accomplish this goal, new developments, improvements or radical changes are needed in the fundamental detector components that are necessary for simultaneous measurement of spatial, metabolic and biochemical data.
+Proposals may include significant improvements or radical design changes for effective combinations of signal detectors (scintillators, or solid-state detectors), electronics, signal processing and display systems, and reconstruction and noise-reduction algorithms.

-This Notice solicits applications for grants to support development of new advanced instruments which can provide spatial/imaging resolution of less than 1 mm (ideally 500 mm or better) throughout the entire field of view, have sensitivities the same or significantly higher than currently available high-resolution MicroPET systems for in vivo radiotracer imaging in real-time.
+This FOA solicits applications for grants to support development of new advanced hybrid instruments which can provide accurate spatial localization and quantitative measurement of metabolic and biochemical processes in 1 mm cubed target volumes throughout the entire field of view and have sensitivities the same or significantly higher than currently available high-resolution MicroPET or MicroSPECT systems.

-General Requirement - Potential Applications and Benefits of Radiochemistry and Imaging Instrumentation in Biology Underpinning Major Advances in Nuclear Medicine: Within the context of the current mission, scope and focus of BER, the programmatic goal of this solicitation is to provide, through basic research, the Radiochemistry and Instrumentation capabilities for quantitative measurement, detection and study of in situ perturbations of homeostatic reactions and biological processes underlying the functional differentiation of organs, tissues and specialized cell types.
+General Requirement - Potential Applications and Benefits of Radiochemistry and Imaging Instrumentation in Biology Underpinning Major Advances in Nuclear Medicine: Within the context of the current mission, scope and focus of BER, the programmatic goal of this FOA is to provide, through basic research, the Radiochemistry and Instrumentation capabilities for quantitative measurement, detection and study of in situ perturbations of homeostatic reactions and biological processes underlying the functional differentiation of organs, tissues and specialized cell types.
 It is anticipated that new radiotracer and new imaging instrumentation technologies will provide invaluable tools to investigators for advancing the biological applications of nuclear medicine.

-Applications should address hypothesis-driven research to define and/or understand the key physical, chemical, and biological problems influencing the need for the proposed technological advance.
+Applications should address hypothesis-driven research to define and/or understand the key physical, chemical, and biological problems influencing the need for the proposed technological advances.
 Furthermore, these applications should discuss and detail the scientific basis for the development of new, innovative radiochemistry or imaging instrumentation technologies.
 Applications should address the applicability of the proposed research to DOE's stated investments in science and technology and describe how the proposed research will contribute to the advancement of nuclear medicine.

-Biological targets included for the proof of concept to study potential applications of the investigative technologies under this Notice are listed below.
+Biological targets included for the proof of concept to study potential applications of the investigative technologies under this FOA are listed below.